City Corporation breaks target by hiring over 100 apprentices across London in a just one year

 “We will continue to work hard to improve apprenticeship uptake across London and give new career pathway into jobs for people from all walks of life.”

 Recent figures** show that 75% of apprentice employers say that apprenticeships cut recruitment costs.
-And 81% of apprentice employers say that apprentices make their businesses more productive.

 To help City firms make the most of Apprenticeship Levy, the City Corporation is hosting a webinar series* on how apprenticeships work, and how to make them best work for businesses.